Lakeside Stadium: Australian rules football

 South Melbourne and the touring British Lions in front of the grandstand at the South Melbourne Cricket Ground in 1888.
 South Melbourne won 7 goals to 3.

-The South Melbourne Football Club was formed in 1874.

-With the formation of Albert Park from a low lying swamp, a growing population and the popularity of football in the 1870s, an oval was established at the South Melbourne end of the park by the late 1870s, and both clubs soon adopted it as their home ground.

-What came to be known as the Lake Oval or Lakeside Oval served most prominently as the home ground for Australian rules football club South Melbourne, in both the Victorian Football Association and the Victorian Football League.
+What came to be known as the Lake Oval or Lakeside Oval was most prominently known for Australian rules football, being the home ground for the South Melbourne Football Club (founded in 1874) in both the Victorian Football Association and the Victorian Football League.

-In 1887 an elaborate new grandstand was constructed, it opened in time to host Tasmania vs Essendon match which held a capacity crowd of 10,000 spectators.
+With the formation of Albert Park from a low lying swamp, a growing population and the popularity of football in the 1870s, an oval was established at the South Melbourne end of the park by the late 1870s: the Albert-park Football Club (founded in 1867) played four games there in 1878 and 1879.
+In 1880, the South Melbourne and Albert-park clubs merged under the South Melbourne banner, and the merged club played its games at the South Melbourne end of the park.
+In 1887, an elaborate new grandstand was constructed: it opened in time to host a Tasmania vs Essendon match, which held a capacity crowd of 10,000 spectators.

-In its early days, the ground was considered one of the best in the league and was the venue for the 1901 VFL Grand Final.
+In its early days, the ground was considered one of the best in the league, and was the venue for the 1901 VFL Grand Final.
 Following the destruction of the previous grandstand by fire, a new grandstand was built in 1926 designed by Clegg & Morrow and featuring a non-symmetrical layout, ornamental gables and prominent vents in the form of ridge lanterns.

 When electric floodlighting was installed at the venue during the 1950s, it became one of the first venues in Melbourne to regularly host night football matches, including the night premiership series between 1956 and 1971.
 Night premiership matches in the Victorian Football Association in 1957 and 1958 and night interstate matches, including many matches at the 1958 Interstate Carnival were also held at the Lake Oval.
 The ground record crowd for Lake Oval was set on 30 July 1932, when 41,000 turned out to see Carlton defeat South Melbourne by nine points.